Richarlison: Tottenham forward racially abused with banana as Brazil beat Tunisia in Paris friendly

 "Whether on or off the field, attitudes like this cannot be tolerated."

+Richarlison said racism would continue if there was no punishment handed out.
+"As long as they keep 'blah blah blah' and don't punish, it's going to continue like this, happening every day and in every corner," he added.

-CBF president Ednaldo Rodrigues added: "Once again, I come publicly to express my rejection.
+CBF president Ednaldo Rodrigues: "Once again, I come publicly to express my rejection.
 This time I saw it with my own eyes.
 This shocks us.
 We must always remember that we are all the same, regardless of colour, race or religion.

 "The fight against racism is not a cause, but a fundamental (battle for) change to wipe this type of crime from the planet.
 I insist on saying that the punishments need to be more severe."